sonic-net/sonic-mgmt/docs/testbed/README.testbed.MCX.md

 Third, create a group in inventory called mgmt, any device that provides management functions can go in there, like console servers, bmc servers, mcx and more.
 Examples can be seen in ansible/lab.

-Lastly, generate connection graph with create_graph.py tool and run mcx.yml ansible playbook.
+Lastly, generate connection graph with create_graph.py tool and run mcx.yml ansible playbook, e.g. "ansible-playbook mcx.yml -i lab --limit str-7215-10 -b --vault-password-file ~/password.txt".
+Add -e "reset=y" to replace config_db.json with new one (otherwise new config will only be added).
+Add -e "dry_run=y" for a preview of the new config_db.json.
 A new config_db.json will be generated and loaded and the old config_db.json will be backed up.

 # mcx.yml